 Getting Organized (1986 – 1990)

-The Wallaces died in the early 1980's (DeWitt in 1981 and Lila in 1984).
-Their estate plan gave all of their assets to their foundations, a magnanimous philanthropic gesture.
-With the founders gone, the foundations – which owned all of Reader's Digest's stock – needed to develop an organizational structure.
+The Wallaces died in the 1980's (DeWitt in 1981 and Lila in 1984).
+Their estate plan gave much of their fortune to four private foundations they had established, a magnanimous philanthropic gesture.
+With the founders gone, the foundations – whose assets comprised Reader's Digest's stock – needed to develop an organizational structure.
 They rented office space in New York City and began to hire staff.
 M. Christine DeVita, who had been deputy general counsel at Reader's Digest, joined as executive director in 1988; then, with the board of directors, she helped create a plan to take Reader's Digest public to provide a public market in which the foundations could sell the founders' stock over time.
 The four Wallace foundations were merged into two and renamed the DeWitt Wallace-Reader's Digest Fund and the Lila Wallace-Reader's Digest Fund.
 Their missions were revised to concentrate on education and youth for DeWitt, and arts and culture for Lila.
 Grants evolved from supporting relatively small local programs to foundation-created initiatives with a more national focus.

 The First Decade as a National Foundation (1990 to 1999)